 Called seed-to-sale, MRMD helps cannabis entrepreneurs at all stages of their business.
 Currently, the company manages 300,000 square feet of botanical facilities, helping to make the case for MRMD stock.

 Although not necessarily a household name here, Aleafia Health (OTCMKTS:ALEAF) is increasingly making its presence known up north.
-As one of Canada’s leading cannabis-based health clinics, Aleafia Health is having a strong year so far.
-In its most recent quarter, Aleafia’s gross profit increased to $2.9 million CAD, compared to a loss of $100,000 CAD in the year-ago quarter.
+As one of Canada’s leading cannabis-based health clinics, Aleafia Health has put up some encouraging numbers.

 Impressively, the company has seen over 65,000 clinic patients.
 That’s particularly important as ALEAF stock is also levered to the indoor and outdoor cultivation business.